BounceCheckBounceCheck

 Both accept-all and catch-all features require careful consideration and proper management.
 Accept-all might seem appealing due to its simplicity, but it poses significant security risks.
 Catch-all can be helpful for ensuring you don't miss genuine emails, but it requires vigilant monitoring to prevent spam overload.

-In conclusion, choosing the right approach depends on your specific email infrastructure and security needs.
+Choosing the right approach depends on your specific email infrastructure and security needs.
 Striking the right balance between convenience and security is crucial to maintaining a reliable and safe email environment.

 What is the main difference between accept-all and catch-all emails?